lanl/BEE/doc/User Guide for BEE-Charliecloud.md

    * d. `general_run`: list of scripts that will be invoked on the head-node in the allocation after launching;
      * 1. `script`: name of the script.
 The script file needs to be in current directory.
      * 2. `flags`: A set of key/value pairs that equate to options for the `general_run` command.
 Anything provided via this method is not verified and you are responsible for ensuring the accuracy of these options.
-For example, the below values would would be seen as: `myscripts -ex 8 customValue ...`.
+For example, the below values would would be seen as: `sh myscripts -ex 8 customValue ...`.
 Make note of the use of `null` if you are utilizing long names/value in a single key.
       ```json
       "flags": {
         "-ex": "8",